 “I have watched with great interest, the growth of the WGC since its inception in 2011, and I am very excited to join this dedicated group of women.
 Giving back to the environment, to society, and to Adelphi have always been part of me.
 Now I join other like-minded women and look forward to what we can accomplish together.”

 President of the Nursing Class of 2014

 Honorable Mention Recipient of the 2014 Women’s Giving Circle Courage to Inspire Strength to Empower Essay Contest

 Chelsea Wollman B.S., RN a graduate of the College of Nursing and Public Health Class of May 2014 joined the circle after being awarded the Women’s Giving Circle Courage to Inspire, Strength to Empower Honorable Mention Essay Contest in 2014.
 Chelsea has helped to re-create the new WGC Website and is a member of the WGC Executive Committee formed in September, 2016.

-During Chelsea’s time at Adelphi University, she was a four-year student-athlete of the Women’s Soccer Team as well as an Admissions Ambassador, Resident Assistant, and served a two-year term as President of the Student Nurses Association (SNAP) on Campus during her Junior and Senior year.
-Chelsea had the opportunity to travel abroad twice with the College of Nursing and Public Health on two mission trips to the Villages of Peru as well as the Navajo Nation in Arizona which encouraged her to travel more upon graduation.
+During Wollman’s time at Adelphi University, she was a four-year student-athlete of the Women’s Soccer Team as well as an Admissions Ambassador, Resident Assistant, and served a two-year term as President of the Student Nurses Association (SNAP) on Campus during her Junior and Senior year.
+Wollman had the opportunity to travel abroad twice with the College of Nursing and Public Health on two mission trips to the Villages of Peru as well as the Navajo Nation in Arizona which encouraged her to travel more upon graduation.

-Chelsea enjoys staying connected with her Alma Matter and has recently been elected as President of the Alpha Omega Chapter of the Sigma Theta Tau International Honor Society of Adelphi University after serving as the President-Elect in 2015.
+Wollman enjoys staying connected with her Alma Matter and has recently been elected as President of the Alpha Omega Chapter of the Sigma Theta Tau International Honor Society of Adelphi University after serving as the President-Elect in 2015.

 p - 516.877.3475